Moff1/PersonalProjectsPython/README.md

 Need to have MySQL Server and Workbench working (in the congif file you need to have the variable "secure-file-priv" set to ""
 ##
 Ran this project on Jupyter Notebook
+##
+Also need to have R Studio downloaded and working